poetaman/arttime/README.md

 - Starts in an intuitive learn/help mode by default (turn that off with ``--nolearn``)
 - For consistent art & message display in multiple applications, a script ``artprint`` is also available in the same directory as ``arttime``.
 - Multiple ways to select text art: random, by name, via [fzf](https://github.com/junegunn/fzf) if it is installed (it is not required though)
 - Sleep friendly: start arttime or reset timer (press ``r``) before putting computer to sleep.
-Find the elapsed time between sleep and wakeup.
-No, it doesn't consume power when computer is sleeping!
+It will display the elapsed time since sleep when you wakeup the computer.
+This lets you know how much time you have been away from screen.
+It doesn't consume power when computer is sleeping!

 Note: By default ``arttime`` is tuned to consume less power, so you will see an occasional increment of 2 seconds in elapsed time.
 This is ok as the error is always less than 1 second.
 If you don't want this to happen, set samples per second to 10 from command line ``-s 10`` or from within the application by pressing ``s`` after it starts.
 On my machine this increases CPU usage from ``0.3%`` to ``1.5%``.
 I use ``-s 10`` only during presentations.